hanzhe910/Similarity-Pooling-Method/README.md

   `algorithm_Similarity-Pooling-Method_power.ipynb`

-## Data Splitting and Model Selection for the random forest model in the Similarity Pooling Method
+## Data Splitting and hyperparameters Selection for the random forest model in the Similarity Pooling Method

 To ensure a fair evaluation and reduce the risk of data leakage, we split the dataset and perform model selection as follows: